george24601/notes/mgmt/swe_at_g_5.md

 You will (inevitably and frequently) have difficult situations crop up in which every cell in your body is screaming at you to do nothing about it.
 It might be the engineer on your team whose technical chops aren’t up to par.
 It might be the person who jumps in front of every train.
 It might be the unmotivated employee who is working 30 hours a week.
 “Just wait a bit and it will get better,” you’ll tell yourself.
 “It will work itself out,” you’ll rationalize.
 Don’t fall into this trap—these are the situations for which you need to make the biggest waves and you need to make them now.
 Rarely will these problems work themselves out, and the longer you wait to address them, the more they’ll adversely affect the rest of the team and the more they’ll keep you up at night thinking about them.
 By waiting, you’re only delaying the inevitable and causing untold damage in the process.
 So act, and act quickly.

+## Leading at Scale

+the scope of problems you’re solving becomes larger and more abstract.
+You’re gradually forced to become “higher level.”
+That is, you’re less and less able to get into the technical or engineering details of things, and you’re being pushed to go "broad" rather than "deep."
+At every step, this process is frustrating: you mourn the loss of these details, and you come to realize that your prior engineering expertise is becoming less and less relevant to your job.
+Instead, your effectiveness depends more than ever on your general technical intuition and ability to galvanize engineers to move in good directions.

+The process is often demoralizing—until one day you notice that you’re actually having much more impact as a leader than you ever had as an individual contributor.
+It’s a satisfying but bittersweet realization.

+Your job becomes  more about high-level strategy rather than how to solve any specific engineering task.
+At this level, most of the decisions you’ll make are about finding the correct set of trade-offs.